How Do Living Cow Liver Biopsies Work?

 Liver biopsies can be performed directly in the chute during normal processing.
 The area of incision is prepped like a surgery, with shaving, sterilizing, and lidocaine application.
 A tiny incision is made in the hide; too small to even need a suture.
 A specialized biopsy needle is then inserted.
 This needle has an internal cutting mechanism that removes and stores the small sample within the needle for easy removal.

-- Click here to learn more from Utah State University about how to conduct a liver biopsy procedure.
+- Watch a video from Utah State University about how to conduct a cow liver biopsy.

 The sample is then sent to your local ag lab for analysis.
 Be sure to check your local lab’s sample size, packaging, and shipping instructions before mailing.